SNamboko/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	10. No more javascript
 A script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 File: 10-no_more_js
+	11. Don't just count your directories, make your directories count A script that counts the number of directories and sub-directories in the current directory.
+The current and parent directories should not be taken into account Hidden directories should be counted
+File: 11-directories